 But most online courses don’t have to win an international prize for design; they just have to deliver new knowledge in a way learners will remember it.
 You don’t need to draw anything by hand, but you do need to keep in mind a few ground rules about design when you start to add visuals into your course:

-Visual elements are supposed to guide focus, not steal the attention.
-If you found a really good video but you already have enough pictures, list is as a resource or reference it as a web link (look out for the Resources area in your LMS and put it there for everyone to access it).
+Visual elements are supposed to guide the focus, not steal the attention.
+If you found a really good video but you already have enough pictures, list it as a resource or reference it as a web link (look out for the Resources area in your LMS and put it there for everyone to access it).

 Use blank space

 When you want to single out an idea, don’t be afraid to leave some blank space before and after the text.
-It makes is easier to be spotted by the learner.
+It makes it easier to be spotted by the learner.
 Be aware of the audience as much as possible.
 With so many people accessing learning materials from their mobile phones, try to use a bigger spacing between lines, they will appreciate it (try not to overdo it though, a 1.2-1.5 should be enough).

-Also when dealing with very technical content, a larger space between paragraphs is like a small break to assess and digest the newly acquired information.
+Also when dealing with very technical content, larger space between paragraphs is like a small break to assess and digest the newly acquired information.
 It is just like pausing after an important idea when giving a verbal presentation: the audience gets a few seconds window to let that idea sink in.

 Choose the right colors and fonts

 Keep clear of strong colors.
 A bright red is perfectly ok for signaling danger, but when it comes to learning content, go for a shade or tint of red (you have a wide variety of choices).
 Or you could just pick an already existing color scheme.
+The most important thing to keep in mind is that people perceive colors in subtle ways and you can manipulate their perception of your online course through your choice of colors.

 Also, when making a point, TRY NOT TO USE CAPS LOCK FOR ENTIRE PHRASES OR PARAGRAPHS (it’s just like shouting) or emphasize things with a “crazy” font.
 The regular font with a bolded phrase or an italic one usually does the trick without hurting the brain or the eyes.